TThomasV/CM2207-Introduction-to-the-theory-of-computation/README.md

-# CM2207-Introduction-to-the-theory-of-computation
+# CM2207: Introduction to the theory of computation
-Code to represent a DFA via a text file encoding and does some basic DFA operations
+Code used during the CM2207 to represent a DFA and carry out basic DFA operations to complete coursework exercises

 ## Encoding format:
 - Line 1 specifies the number of states.